TosinShada/SorobanVote/frontend/README.md

-Soroban Payment Streaming Dapp
+Soroban Vote Dapp
 =================================

-This is a Soroban Smart Contract project showing how to stream payments to each other.
+This is a Soroban Smart Contract project showing how to create a proposal and have other people vote on the proposal.
 It is built using [Soroban](https://soroban.stellar.org/), [Next.js](https://nextjs.org/) and [TypeScript](https://www.typescriptlang.org/).

 Frontend
 --------